 A great teacher will collaborate with colleagues

 It takes a village, right?
-There’s nothing wrong about asking for help if the help is needed and every school has so many experts in different areas.
+There’s nothing wrong with asking for help if the help is needed, and every school has so many experts in different areas.
 A great teacher will use that fact and even include them in a class for some lectures.
-That kind of a small change can impact the tempo and the atmosphere in the classroom.
+That kind of small change can impact the classroom’s tempo and atmosphere.

 There are many different things that a teacher can do to improve, and these are just some of them.
 The important thing is not to give up.
 Teachers need learning too.